Solstice: Solstice celebrations

 In the southern tip of South America, the Mapuche people celebrate We Tripantu (the New Year) a few days after the northern solstice, on 24 June.
 Further north, the Atacama people formerly celebrated this date with a noise festival, to call the Sun back.
 Further east, the Aymara people celebrate their New Year on 21 June.
 A celebration occurs at sunrise, when the sun shines directly through the Gate of the Sun in Tiwanaku.
 Other Aymara New Year feasts occur throughout Bolivia, including at the site of El Fuerte de Samaipata.

 In the Hindu calendar, two sidereal solstices are named Makara Sankranti which marks the start of Uttarayana and Karka Sankranti which marks the start of Dakshinayana.
 The former occurs around 14 January each year, while the latter occurs around 14 July each year.
 These mark the movement of the Sun along a sidereally fixed zodiac (precession is ignored) into Makara, the zodiacal sign which corresponds with Capricorn, and into Karka, the zodiacal sign which corresponds with Cancer, respectively.

-The Amundsen–Scott South Pole Station celebrates every year on 21 June a midwinter party, to celebrate that the Sun is at its lowest point and coming back.
+The solstice of 21 June is celebrated as Midwinter Day in Antarctic stations including, but not limited to, American stations (McMurdo Station, Palmer Station, Amundsen–Scott South Pole Station), Australian stations (Casey Station), and British stations (Bird Island, Rothera Research Station, King Edward Point, Halley VI).
+The celebration is dedicated to the southern winter solstice, which results in the shortest day in Antarctica.

 The Fremont Solstice Parade takes place every summer solstice in Fremont, Seattle, Washington in the United States.

 The reconstructed Cahokia Woodhenge, a large timber circle located at the Mississippian culture Cahokia archaeological site near Collinsville, Illinois, is the site of annual equinox and solstice sunrise observances.
 Out of respect for Native American beliefs these events do not feature ceremonies or rituals of any kind.